ATTENTION DEFICIT DISORDER

 you can't look at your waiter while he's describing that

-day's specials, and retain all the information?
-This happens because
+day's specials, and retain the information?
+This happens because your

-that help it 'see' what's on those dishes being described, so you
+help it 'see' what's on those dishes being described, so you can more

-can more easily make your choice.
-Lowering or closing your eyes as
+easily make your choice.
+Lowering or closing your eyes as you listen,

-you listen, lets your brain do what it does best (and no, it's not
+lets your brain do what it does best (and no, it's not rude).
+By the

-rude).
-By the way, foreign/subtitled films, or movies where much of
+way, foreign/subtitled films, or movies where much of the storyline

-the storyline is told through the characters' dialogue, can be troublesome
+is told through the characters' dialogue, can be anxiety provoking

-to ADD'ers for the same reason.
-We become visually distracted, and
+and troublesome to ADD'ers for the same reason.
+In essence, we're

 way of learning.
 The creative ADD brain is capable of making abstractions,